 How to use Google Maps app on Amtrak

 Open Google Maps.
-Most likely it will open to a dull beige map that includes your blue dot.
-It’s a good map for finding streets and the basics.
+Most likely it will open to the default beige map that includes your blue dot.
+This is a good map for watching your train move down the tracks.
 But I’d rather see the Satellite View map in full color with all the surrounding geographical bits, including farm fields.
 Here’s how to get there.

-First, in the lower right corner, you’ll see two round discs.
+In the lower right corner, you’ll see two round discs.
 The lower one in blue is for transit and directions info.
 Not needed while you’re on the moving train.
-Touch the white disc above it (sort of a compass rose) and it will take you to the screen that shows your location.
+Touch the white disc above it (with the arrow) and it will take you to the screen that shows your location.

 Touch the compass rose disc a second time and it displays a sort of two-dimensional maps.
 Now…